worldamazing/plan/docs/overview.md

 - **True human connection** defines the global community.
 Cultures and communities are celebrated, not divided, and cooperation becomes the driving force behind societal progress.
 The bonds we share grow stronger as we lift each other up.

-- **A new humanity emerges**—a humanity that has transcended the limitations of the past.
+- **A new humanity emerges** that has transcended the limitations of the past.
 Crime, hatred, and division give way to understanding, peace, and shared prosperity.
 We become the best versions of ourselves, individually and collectively.